Both Australia's PMs Turnbull and Morrison are guilty of this crime, as is President Trump of the USA.

 Air pollutionThe burning of coal in particular, but also petroleum, produces air pollution that kills millions of people each year.

-Rising sea levelsRising sea levels will displace millions of people from low-lying fertile areas such as the deltas of the Nile, Ganges, Brahmaputra, Red and Mekong rivers.
-Low-lying areas in the First World will not be immune; New York and a large part of Florida are very susceptible to flooding from sea level rise.
+Rising sea levelsRising sea levels will displace millions of people from low-lying fertile and very densely populated areas such as the deltas of the Nile, Ganges, Brahmaputra, Red and Mekong rivers.
+Low-lying areas in the First World will not be immune; for example New York and a large part of Florida are very susceptible to flooding from sea level rise.

 ExtinctionsClimate change, ocean acidification and air pollution affect most of life on Earth.
 The rate of species extinction has been estimated to be as high as a thousand times as high as has been typical during the history of the planet.
 We are living in a period of mass extinction comparable to only a half dozen or so in the history of life on Earth.